 - Students who do not attend any of their registered classes within the first week of the course may be administratively withdrawn from all classes, current and future. - Students who have not returned to the University in 6 months and have not provided any notification of their absence

 Students withdrawn through the provisions below are processed separately from the Code of Conduct Procedures.

-- Students deemed ineligible for admission as a result of the Internal Review process. - Failing to comply with the Internal Review process has not communicated a desire to officially withdraw from the University.
+- Students deemed ineligible for admission as a result of the Internal Review process. - Failing to comply with the Internal Review process

 14-day Rule